SimonLodal/xenum/docs/README.md

 - Support for more compilers / versions.
 - Per-enum options:
   - Omit iteration functions, and perhaps other parts.
-- Lookup of enum value by custom property value.
+  - Char-type to use for identifiers.
+  - Force always create the value class (no typedef); necessary if forward-declaration is needed.
 - Per-custom-property options:
-  - Generate lookup function.
   - Custom getter prefix.
+  - Char-type to use for cstring.
 - Make xenum with custom properties work when declared inside a class.
 Probably requires a separate XENUM5_DECLARE_PRE() macro call outside the class, ugly.
 - Efficient string-to-enum lookup.
 Requires a hashmap, which is difficult given these